woocommerce/woocommerce-ios/ARCHITECTURE.md

     This allows us to avoid the need for importing `Networking` in the main app, and also lets us avoid reimplementing, yet again, the same entities that have been defined twice.

-*   Since ResultsController uses internally a FRC, the Storage.Model *TYPE* is required for it's initialization.
+*   Since ResultsController uses internally a FRC, the Storage.Model *TYPE* is required for its initialization.
     We may revisit and fix this shortcoming in upcoming iterations.

     As a workaround to prevent the need for `import Storage` statements, all of the Storage.Entities that are used in